 For users of PPM Pro/LeanKit integration V1, if you had standard LK V1 fields on your project details, when you deactivate V1 and activate V2, those V1 standard fields will remain on your project details.
 However, you must remap the fields.

-Add PPM Pro standard and user-defined fields to the Details, Additional Details, and Settings sections for your synced entity categories.
+Add PPM Pro standard and user-defined fields to the Details, Additional Details, and Settings sections for your synced entity (project, task, or issue/project log) categories.
 You can also include any of the LK fields that became available (see LeanKit Field Definitions) when the integration was enabled.

 These fields are "auto-mapped", meaning the system takes care of the mapping and updating (they are read-only for users).
 The screenshot below shows the LK available fields: